• Skip to primary navigation

 Struggling with sinus issues?
 This Homemade Saline Nasal Spray is just what you need.
 Neti Pots and Saline Nasal Sprays are a great way to treat them, but buying those pre-made salt packets will break the bank.

-Here's how to feel better fast and save money while you're doing it!
+Here’s how to feel better fast and save money while you’re doing it.
+Plus I’ve added in a recipe for a Homemade Xylitol Nasal Spray too–similar to Xlear.

 Sinus issues are the worst.

-I have somewhat narrow sinus passages, so whenever I get any kind of sickness that involved my nose, I get plugged up bad.
+I have somewhat narrow sinus passages, so whenever I get any kind of sickness that involved my nose, I get plugged up badly.

 Now, you can use nose sprays for things like that, but they often can create a rebound issue where you get MORE plugged up after stopping.